WowzaMediaSystems/wse-plugin-dvrrecordercontrol/README.md

 ## Usage
 This module provides the following functionality:

-* Whitelist which streams will be recorded.
+* Allowlist which streams will be recorded.
-* Blacklist which streams should not be recorded.
+* Blocklist which streams should not be recorded.
 * Use of wildcards for multiple streams.

 ## More resources